Okanagan Lake wildfire not expected to grow - BC Local News

 The fire is on Okanagan Indian Band land, but BC Wildfire has been lending a hand with the response.
 The agency sent a three-person initial attack unit to the blaze yesterday and has sent another today.

-It’s been a dry March, but Bonnet says it’s not unusual this time of year, after the winter thaw but before the “green-up” of spring, for dry fuels and a higher fire risk.
+It’s been a dry March, but Bonnett says it’s not unusual this time of year, after the winter thaw but before the “green-up” of spring, for dry fuels and a higher fire risk.

 “It’s a good reminder for everybody to be cautious with their fire use.
 If you’re having a campfire outside over the long weekend or you’re doing some yard cleanup, make sure you’re following all of the open burning regulations and all of the rules in place.”